 As if on cue, there’s a break in the clouds as we turn off the main road and up a narrow lane towards Thicket Priory, a country house nestled in the Yorkshire countryside, and our destination for the night.

-My friend and I have spent two hours on a train from King’s Cross to York, jumped in a taxi at the station and craned our necks as the city’s sights sped past the windows in a blur of crumbling walls and spiky cathedral peaks.
+My friend and I have spent two hours on a train from King’s Cross to York, jumped in a taxi at the station and craned our necks as the city’s sights sped past the windows in a blur.
 Fifteen minutes later, after a few missed turns from the taxi driver (this place is as elusive as it’s exclusive) the Sat Nav loudly announces we’ve reached our destination.

 Sunlight streams through the trees just as Thicket Priory comes into view, bathing the red-brick property in early-evening sun like a hazy Instagram filter.
 Framed by bright green lawns and paintbox-yellow rapeseed fields, this Victorian mansion is a stop-you-in-your-tracks kind of place.
 The long approach gives you ample time to take in the full scale of the place, which in our case meant at least a minute of open-mouthed silence.